CitizenSNPs/CitizenSNPs.github.io/lab_work.md

 -Troubleshooting and maintenance</br>
 -Creating test protocols</br>
 -Nighthawk, Razorfish+, and Excalibur assays</br>
+development of enrichment method to Illumina's Razorfish automated assay

 I attended the Eppendorf Automation Summit in 2019.
 There I learned several lab-based platforms to fit various user needs.
 Using this knowledge, I led a project in late 2020 to automate Illumina's sample prep sequencing platform via the Cybio FeliX.
 I also attended a 2021 Webinar on the challenges and developments in the vaccine industry and its role in process development.